FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Gutters.rst

 Digitize or Copy Data
 ---------------------

-1. Select the layer or the *Gutter Line* Layer and click *Toggle Editing*.
+1. Select the layer or the Gutter Line Layer and click Toggle Editing.
 Create polygons or polylines that represent the gutter alignment.
 Enter the data from the attributes table.
 Save the Gutter layer and close the editor.